wingedearth/andy-forecast/README.md

 ### Development

-1. Enter ```yarn build``` on the command line to build/transpile application with Webpack watch mode.
+1. Enter ```yarn build:dev``` on the command line to build/transpile application with Webpack watch mode.
 2. Enter ```yarn dev``` on the command line (in a different tab) to start application.

 ### Production